sevenval/flat-docs/reference/functions/encrypt.md

 Public keys are expected to be supplied in [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.

-They can be provided as [X.509 certificate](https://en.wikipedia.org/wiki/X.509),
+They can be provided as part of an [X.509 certificate](https://en.wikipedia.org/wiki/X.509),

 ```
 -----BEGIN CERTIFICATE-----